 Machines

-How to choose your needle for your sewing machine?
+How to choose the needle for your sewing machine?

-How to choose the right needle for your sewing machine?
+How to choose the needle for your sewing machine?

-Dive into the fascinating world of sewing machine needles with this comprehensive guide designed to help you choose the right needle for your fabric , project, and desired result.
-Whether you're a beginner, an experienced sewer, or simply curious, understanding the function of sewing machine needles is essential for achieving precise finishes and avoiding any problems while sewing.
-Each type of fabric requires a suitable needle : it's an often overlooked but crucial detail.
+Dive into the fascinating world of sewing machine needles with this comprehensive guide designed to help you choose the right needle according to the fabric, the project, and the desired result.
+Whether you are a beginner, an experienced tailor, or simply curious, understanding the function of needles for sewing machines is essential to achieve precise finishes and avoid any problems during sewing.
+Each type of fabric requires a suitable needle: it is often a neglected detail but nonetheless crucial.

-Contrary to popular belief, it is not enough to simply use a “universal” needle for all your projects.
-The choice of sewing machine needles depends on two determining factors: thickness and type of fabric .
-This will save you from many problems such as broken needles , skipped stitches , or damaged fabrics .
+Contrary to what one might think, it is not enough to take a “universal” needle for all your projects.
+The choice of sewing machine needles depends on two key criteria: thickness and type of fabric.
+This saves you many problems such as broken needles, skipped stitches, or damaged fabrics.

-That's why we've put together a clear summary table to help you find out which needle to use depending on the fabric: silk, denim, jersey, fine cotton, organza, stretch fabric, thick fabric, etc. This table allows you to quickly identify the type of needle , its number and the corresponding color code , particularly for brands like Schmetz , Bohin or Singer .
-This visual aid is ideal for helping you make your choices, and you can even download it in PDF format to always have it on hand.
+That’s why we have provided you with a clear summary table to know which needle to use depending on the fabric: silk, denim, jersey, fine cotton, organza, stretch fabric, thick fabric, etc. This table allows you to quickly identify the type of needle, its number, and the corresponding color code, especially for brands like Schmetz, Bohin, or Singer.
+This visual aid is ideal to support you in your choices, and you can even download it as a PDF to always have it on hand.

-How to choose the right needle for which fabric?
+How to choose the needle for which fabric?

-Needle size is the diameter of the needle shaft , expressed in hundredths of a millimeter (usually 60 to 110).
-The thicker the fabric, the larger the needle size you should choose to prevent it from breaking .
-Conversely, for fine fabrics such as silk or viscose, choose a fine point to avoid damaging the fabric.
-For example, a microtex needle is ideal for very fine or delicate fabrics .
-For stretchy fabrics , the stretch needle is recommended because it has a slightly rounded point that slides between the stitches .
+The needle size corresponds to the diameter of its shaft, expressed in hundredths of a millimeter (usually from 60 to 110).
+The thicker the fabric, the larger the needle size you should choose to avoid it breaking.
+Conversely, for fine fabrics like silk or viscose, prefer a fine point to avoid damaging the fabric.
+For example, a microtex needle is ideal for very fine or delicate fabrics.
+For stretch fabrics, the stretch needle is recommended because it has a slightly rounded point that slides between the stitches.

-Looking to hem a T-shirt ?
-Opt for double-stretch sewing machine needles for a professional finish.
-Planning a circular knitting or hand-sewing project?
-Specialty needles like knitting needles or double-pointed needles will be more suitable.
+Do you want to make a hem on a t-shirt?
+Choose double stretch sewing machine needles for a professional finish.
+Do you have a circular knitting project or hand sewing?
+Specific needles like knitting needles or double-pointed needles will be more suitable.

-Sewing machine needles generally have a flat shank that fits easily under the presser foot .
-They are compatible with most household sewing machines , but be sure to check the system (e.g. 130/705 H for domestic machines).
-If you are working with an industrial machine , there are also needles specific to this type of equipment.
+The needles for sewing machines generally have a flat shank that easily fits under the presser foot.
+They are compatible with most domestic sewing machines, but be sure to check the system (for example 130/705 H for home machines).
+If you work with an industrial machine, there are also needles specific to this type of equipment.

-Some universal needles are suitable for standard fabrics, but for optimal results, it is best to choose a specialized needle depending on your sewing project .
+Some universal needles are suitable for standard fabrics, but for optimal results, it is better to choose a special needle according to your sewing project.
 For example, a jeans needle for denim fabrics, an embroidery needle for delicate threads, or a ballpoint needle for sewing knit fabrics.

-Fabric thickness is a key factor in needle selection.
-Never use a needle that is too thin on a thick fabric, as this can cause breakage or uneven stitches .
-Conversely, using a needle that is too thick on a lightweight fabric can leave visible holes .
-Our chart will help you quickly assess fabric thickness and choose the right sewing machine needle for your project.
+The thickness of the fabric is a key factor in choosing the needle.
+You should never use a needle that is too fine on a thick fabric for fear of breaking or uneven stitches.
+Conversely, a needle that is too large on a light fabric risks leaving visible holes.
+Our chart will help you quickly assess the fabric thickness and choose from sewing machine needles the one that will best suit your project.

-What advice do you have for choosing your sewing needle?
+What advice is there for choosing your sewing needle?

-Before starting a project, ask yourself the right questions: What fabric am I going to use?
-What kind of look do I want to achieve?
+Before starting a project, ask yourself the right questions: What fabric will I use?
+What finish do I want to achieve?
 Is it a stretchy, thin, or heavy fabric?
-These factors will guide your choice towards a universal needle , stretch , microtex , jeans , etc. Also remember to change your needle regularly : a blunt needle can damage the fabric, cause thread tension problems , or simply stop stitching properly .
-A new needle for each project is strongly recommended!
+These elements guide the choice towards a universal needle, stretch, microtex, jeans, etc. Also remember to change needles regularly: a dull needle can damage the fabric, cause thread tension problems, or simply stop stitching properly.
+Whether you work with Juki machines or other brands, a new needle for each project is highly recommended, A new needle for each project is highly recommended!

 How to avoid sewing problems?

-Among the most trusted and recognized brands, you will find the Schmetz brand, one of the best designed brands, available in our store.
-Each brand has a varied range adapted to each fabric and each type of sewing .
-You will easily find the equivalent of the Singer or Schmetz size if you have any doubt thanks to our guide.
+Among the most reliable and recognized brands, you will find the Schmetz brand, one of the best designed brands, available in our store.
+Each brand offers a variety of ranges suited to each fabric and each type of sewing.
+You will easily find the equivalent of the size Singer or Schmetz if you have any doubt thanks to our guide.

-Changing a machine needle is a simple task, but it requires a little precision .
-Remember to turn off the machine, then loosen the screw holding the needle.
-Install the new needle with its flat side facing backward , until it is fully inserted.
-Check that it is straight and firmly held before continuing to sew .
-This is part of good practice to ensure quality work and avoid incidents .
+Changing a machine needle is a simple action, but it requires a bit of precision.
+Don’t forget to turn off the machine, then loosen the screw holding the needle.
+Install the new needle with its flat side facing backward, until it is fully inserted.
+Whether you use a Juki flatbed machine or another type of machine, check that it is straight and firmly secured before resuming your sewing.
+This action is part of the best practices to ensure quality work and avoid incidents.

-As you can see, choosing this item is not trivial.
-It affects the quality of your work , the longevity of your machine , and your sewing pleasure .
-With our advice, our summary table , and our product guides , you're ready to work with all types of fabrics with complete peace of mind.
+As you can see, the choice of this item is not trivial.
+It affects the quality of your work, the longevity of your machine, and your pleasure in sewing.
+With our advice, our summary table, and our product guides, you are ready to work with all types of fabrics with complete peace of mind.

 Summary table of needles to use for each fabric